lukemetz/PLLangVM/README.md

 and the function pointer are extracted from the `%value` type, bitcast to the correct types and called, passing in the environment stored as the first argument of the function pointer.

+<h4> Boiler Plate </h4>
+As you might have guessed so far, our code has a lot of type casting and annoying hoops ones has to jump through when working with data.
+To combat this, we created a number of helper llvm functions that can be found in src/boiler.ll.
+These functions abstract all of the annoying type casting allowing the execution of our code to be a little more readable.
+We have wrapping functions, functions that take some arbitrary data type, and wrap them inside a %value.
+These include `@wrap_i32`, `@wrap_i1`, `@wrap_func`.
+In addition to wrapping these values, we also support extracting with `@extract_i1`, `@extract_i32`, And for functions, `@extract_env` and `@extract_func`.
+These functions are set to `alwaysinline` for speed.

+In addition to these type conversions, we also have several common primitives hard coded to work in %values.
+These include `@eq` (equality) `@add`, `@sub`, `@slt` (less than), `@sgt` (greater than) , `@mul`.
+While these could be implemented via currying, we chose to hardcode them here for a mixture of speed, and ease of development.

+We also have a few malloc helper functions, `@malloc_i32`, and `@malloc_env` to avoid code duplication.

+There also a few functions that wrap libc apis.
+These include `@malloc`, and `@printf`.
+We expose `@printf` to the user via the `@print` function which is of the standard function api.

 <h3> Improvements </h3>
 <h4>Memory Management</h4>